DebyO2/Panthematic/README.md

 ## Notes

  - The source code does not include all the necessery files to use in unity , it only contains the scripts and other files like packages , metarials , fonts, etc are not here because of storage problems so u can just see the scripts
+ - please if you want full game juice and higher FPS then please download the game instead of webGL because it will reduce the performance and some features